West Virginia State Flag

 Coat of arms in center with rhododendron wreath, State of West Virginia banner above, single-sided design.

-Symbols of the West Virginia State Flag
+Key Symbols on the West Virginia Flag

 West Virginia State Flag Coat of Arms